Lab 10: Character Display

 What is the first address in the font ROM that stores the contents for the character ‘A’?

-Exercise #2 - Character Generator
+Exercise #2: Character Generator

-In this exercise you will create a character generator module for display text characters on the VGA display.
+In this exercise you will create a character generator module to display text characters on the VGA display.
 The character generator performs two important functions: first, it stores the characters that should be displayed on the screen, and second, it determines what to draw on the screen at each pixel location to display the characters.
 The instructions below will guide you through the process of building this character generator circuit.

 Parameter Default Function